kkuchta/scarr/README.md

 TLDR: Cheap, painless, fast, bulletproof flatfile sites with https and an apex domain.

 # Quickstart
-1. Download the binary from <here>
+1. Download the binary from https://scarr.io/dist/scarr
 2. Set up an aws user with the permissions listed under "Configure" below
 3. Run `scarr init -domain domainyouwant.com -name mycoolproject` and cd into the generated directory
 4. Create an index.html page in that directory